-You use your driver on 12 shots per round and it's the most expensive club in the bag: $600 over 50 rounds is $12 per round, $1 per shot!
+You use your driver on 12 shots per round and it's the most expensive club in the bag: $600 over 50 rounds is $12 per round, and you hit your driver 12 times: $1 per shot!

 But the most helpful yet overlooked piece of equipment to use on every single shot is a trusty rangefinder!
 A $200 rangefinder over 50 rounds is $4 per round. $4 per round divided by 50 shots tee to green and you're paying 8 cents per shot for a private caddie, in your pocket.

 I turned my nose up at rangefinders.
 I was one of THOSE guys who thought you should pace it out or rely on caddies.
 Until I just stopped.
 I had enough of walking and guessing and calculating to the center and +8 for a back pin and blah blah blah.

 Forget that!
 A rangefinder eliminates all the guesswork and frustration of finding distances to the hole, to carry hazards or reach targets.
 Imagine the confidence and commitment to your shots if you KNEW the distance to anything.

 While the top brands like Bushnell are very expensive and come with all the bells and whistles, there are cheaper yet high quality options and in this article we hope to guide you to the best golf rangefinder without breaking your wallet.
 Please also check out the bottom of the page to see which 2 rangefinders to avoid!